CU men's tennis signs juco transfer

-Cumberland head men’s tennis coach Thiago Lins has announced the signing of Cowley County Community College transfer Aditya Roy Chowdhury to scholarship papers for the 2022-23 season.
+Cumberland head men’s tennis coach Thiago Lins has announced the signing of Copiah Lincoln Community College transfer Julian Parada to scholarship papers for the 2022-23 season.

-“He is a strong addition to our team as he was ranked 318 in the world juniors and comes with one year of experience in college tennis,” Lins said.
-“I am excited to work with him as he has very high goals and looking forward to helping him achieve that as well as helping our team culture for this year.”
+“Julian brings good experience to our squad as he has already competed two seasons at the top spot in his Juco for singles and doubles,” Lins said.
+“He is a well-rounded player that seems to be extremely consistent adding a lot of depth to our roster.
+Julian was a highly ranked junior player in Colombia, so he will be definitely competing for a spot in our lineup.

+“This is our deepest team that I have been coaching at CU and we are very excited to get to work to define our team goals for the year and hit the ground running this fall.”

 (0) comments